Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

-When you grow up and live in Anchorage, you probably remember this very popular local dairy.
+Anyone who grew up or lived in Anchorage will remember this very popular local dairy.

 But did you know how the name came about?

-Back in 1935 or 1936, a contest was held in the Matanuska Colony to name the dairy.
+They held a contest back in 1935 or 1936 in the Matanuska Colony to name the dairy.

 A local high school student named Dorothy Ann Sheely (Bush) won the contest and a $25 dollar prize.